TanchiQually/TanchiQually/README.md

 ### Hi there 👋
-- 🔭 I’m currently working on my first project ob GitHub
+- 🔭 I’m currently working on my first project on GitHub
 - 🌱 I’m currently learning on Python and Arduino

 <!--